Frequently Asked Questions

 After classes begin but prior to the tenth day of each term (shorter period for summer and J-Term classes):

 It is the responsibility of the student to drop the course they are not going to attend.
-There is no longer an Administrative Drop Policy in effect.
+There is now an Administrative Drop Policy in effect; however, it is still the responsibility of the student to drop from his/her class(es).
 If students do not attend a course and do not drop the course, they will receive a grade of F.

 Students withdrawing from all courses after classes begin must complete a "Total Withdrawal Form."

 Students may drop classes via E-Hive through the 10th day of classes.